 - Use Bed-Nets / Mosquito-Nets if required.

 * Dengue mosquito is known to bite during the day.
+Same is the case with chikungunya.

 Fever, Headache, Pain in the eyes, Pain in Muscles / Joints, Loss of Appetite, Nausea, Vomiting, Abdominal Pain, Bleeding in the Gums, Chills, Diarrhea, Anemia, etc. are some of the symptoms of Dengue and / or Malaria.